mchaker/althea-systemd/docs/althea-sentry.md

 ➡️ This guide also assumes that you are not yet using the `althea-systemd` scripts in this repo (later steps of this guide edit files in `~/.althea/`, where if you **are** using the `althea-systemd` scripts, you would have to edit files in `~/.althea-bkp/` (or wherever you specified your cold storage directory)).

+ℹ️ **INFO:** After setting up a sentry node, if you run commands on your validator node (since that is where your keys will probably still be), you will probably need to add the `node` parameter to the commands.
+I have started adding the `node` parameter to every command that accepts it just in case.
+The `node` you will specify is any of your sentry nodes.
+For example: `althea q bank balances althea1xxxzzzfffcccyyykflyx0qqqq9xyypyxzzzzz --node "tcp://althea.example.net:26657"`

 _Adapted from [Paul Lovette](https://github.com/lightiv)'s [Linux Install guide](https://github.com/lightiv/SkyNet/wiki/Ubuntu-Linux-Install-Guide) and his [Akash Sentry setup guide](https://github.com/lightiv/SkyNet/wiki/Validator-Sentry-Setup-With-Best-Practice)_

 ## What is a Sentry node?